TeamDev-IP/JxBrowser-Gallery/web-server/chart-rendering/README.md

 Modern web environment provides a wide variety of well-established tools to visualize a dataset as a chart.
 However, in some scenarios, just displaying the chart on a web page is not what's needed.
-The chart may have to be created and shared daily/weekly/monthly, with the human intervention in this process minimized.
+The chart may have to be created and shared daily/weekly/monthly, with the human intervention in the process minimized.
 The chart rendering can also be a part of a larger server pipeline, further calling for automation.
 Or, the chart may have to be displayed as a part of a desktop application.